A Purple Adjustable Base elevating the head of a white mattress.

 Key Takeaways

-- Lying on your back with your upper body raised by 6 to 8 inches can also reduce symptoms.
+• Lying on your back with your upper body raised by 6 to 8 inches can also help reduce symptoms.

-- Eating smaller meals, avoiding trigger foods, and making other healthy lifestyle changes can also prevent acid reflux flare-ups.
+• Eating smaller meals, avoiding trigger foods, and making other healthy lifestyle changes can also reduce the likelihood of acid reflux flare-ups.

-Living with acid reflux can be uncomfortable, and recurring episodes may result in disrupted sleep and lasting damage to your esophagus.
-Since acid reflux symptoms can get worse at night, figuring out how to sleep with acid reflux can improve your sleep quality and overall health.
+Living with acid reflux can be uncomfortable, and recurring episodes may result in disrupted sleep and, if left untreated, complications such as irritation to your esophagus.1 Since acid reflux symptoms often worsen at night, figuring out how to sleep with acid reflux can improve both your sleep quality and overall health.

-A Purple study found that relaxation techniques like breathing exercises help 74% of people fall asleep when they can’t sleep at night, but relieving and preventing acid reflux is essential for those who are often woken by symptoms like heartburn.
+A Purple study found that relaxation techniques like breathing exercises help 74% of people fall asleep when they can’t sleep at night.
+Still, for those often woken by symptoms of reflux such as heartburn, relieving and preventing acid reflux is important.

 We asked physicians, nutritionists, and other medical professionals for their expert advice on how to prevent acid reflux at night.
-Keep reading to learn nine tips for how to sleep with acid reflux, including the best sleep positions to alleviate symptoms.
+Keep reading to learn nine tips for how to sleep with acid reflux, including the best sleep positions to help alleviate symptoms and improve comfort.

 Disclaimer: This is not a substitute for medical advice.
 Please discuss health concerns with a doctor before making any significant lifestyle changes.